ultralytics/ultralytics/docs/models/rtdetr.md

 ### Key Features

-- **Efficient Hybrid Encoder:** Baidu's RT-DETR uses an efficient hybrid encoder that processes multi-scale features by decoupling intra-scale interaction and cross-scale fusion.
+- **Efficient Hybrid Encoder:** Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
 This unique Vision Transformers-based design reduces computational costs and allows for real-time object detection.
 - **IoU-aware Query Selection:** Baidu's RT-DETR improves object query initialization by utilizing IoU-aware query selection.
 This allows the model to focus on the most relevant objects in the scene, enhancing the detection accuracy.
 - **Adaptable Inference Speed:** Baidu's RT-DETR supports flexible adjustments of inference speed by using different decoder layers without the need for retraining.
 This adaptability facilitates practical application in various real-time object detection scenarios.